 One of our favorite things about Cape Cod is its rich history.
 As you travel through each town, you’re sure to see houses and buildings that are more than a hundred years old.
 Brewster, MA, history dates all the way back 1803 when it was delegated as a parish of Harwich and incorporated as a town!
 With incredible history, a great coastal climate, and gorgeous views, Brewster is a spectacular place to visit.
 Our Brewster, MA, bed and breakfast is the perfect blend of traditional New England charm and local history.
 Experience it for yourself when you stay with us!

 If you’re planning a trip to Cape Cod, take advantage of our complimentary Vacation Guide.
 This innkeeper-curated guided includes our favorite things to do in the area to save you from hours of research!

 When you visit Cape Cod, spend your days learning about Brewster, MA, history at these sights!
 Can’t get enough of our area’s history?
 Be sure to visit the Cape Cod Museum Trail!
 This collection of museums celebrates Brewster’s rich art and maritime culture, as well as our area’s history.
 History buffs will never run out of museums and historic sights in Brewster!

 1. The Sea Captain’s Town

-Over time, Brewster has gained a plethora of nicknames and titles, and for good reason!
-It’s most popular nickname is “The Sea Captain’s Town” due to its seafaring history of the 1800s.
+Over time, Brewster has gained its fair share of nicknames and titles, and for good reason!
+Its most popular nickname is “The Sea Captain’s Town” due to its seafaring history of the 1800s.
 After acquiring wealth on the open ocean, the sea captains would come back and build mansions in Brewster, making it a prosperous and beautifully architectured bayside town.
 Even Candleberry Inn has a history as a captain’s home!

 2. William Brewster